 Calculate the amount of expressed breast milk / Formula your baby needs to drink at each feeding.
-Make these amounts last for the duration of a usual breastfeeding session.
+Make these amounts last for the duration of a typical breastfeeding session.
 Our baby milk intake chart.

 If the baby stops sucking, the bottle should not be moved around in the baby’s mouth to get them to drink.
 Don't wake the baby to finish.

-Watch for signs that your baby has had enough, such as: slower sucking, falling asleep and relaxed open hands.
+Watch for signs that your baby has had enough, such as slower sucking, falling asleep and relaxed open hands.